-I In the Model Builder window, expand the Eight Load Cases node, then click Threshold I.

-2 In the Threshold I toolbar, click Plot.
+- I In the Model Builder window, click Threshold I. - 2 In the Threshold I toolbar, click Plot.

 Now the design is symmetric and the two halves are better connected.

 3 Click the Zoom Extents button in the Graphics toolbar.

 Add a finer mesh and solve for the filtered material volume factor.